slavenf/sfl-library/doc/flat_multimap.md

     ```

     **Effects:**
-    Returns the number of elements with key equivalent to `key` or `x`, which is either 1 or 0 since this container does not allow duplicates.
+    Returns the number of elements with key equivalent to `key` or `x`.

     **Note:**
     Overload (2) participates in overload resolution only if `Compare::is_transparent` exists and is a valid type.
 It allows calling this function without constructing an instance of `Key`.

     **Complexity:**
-    Logarithmic in `size()`.
+    Logarithmic in `size()` plus linear in the number of the elements found.

     <br><br>